goldic/try/README.md

 # try

-A lightweight error-handling library for Go that simplifies error checking and handling of panics.
+A lightweight error-handling package for Go that simplifies error checking and handling of panics.
 Inspired by the `try-catch` pattern from other languages, this library allows you to streamline your code and reduce repetitive `if err != nil` blocks.

 ## Overview